Fokko/presentation-pydata-2018/presentation.md

 # PyData 2018

+# Amsterdam

 ## Elegant data pipelining with Apache Airflow

 ---

 Imagine you are using machine learning models that need conversion rates for currencies.
 This you then use for advice to your customers.

 For your business it is important that you are able to explain to your customer how you got to a certain decision.

 In your data pipelines this means even more emphasis on reproducibility and replicability which require idempotency of your tasks